Practical One-Round-Trip BFT Replication: Abstract

 \section{Abstract}

-As Byzantine Fault Tolerant (BFT) protocols begin to be used in permissioned blockchains for user-facing applications such as payments, it is crucial that they provide low latency.
-In pursuit of low latency, some recently proposed BFT consensus protocols employ a leaderless optimistic fast path, in which clients broadcast their requests directly to replicas without first serializing requests at a leader, resulting in an end-to-end commit latency of 2 message delays ($2\Delta$) during fault-free, synchronous periods.
-However, such a fast path only works if there is \textit{no contention}: concurrent contending requests can cause replicas to diverge if they receive conflicting requests in different orders, triggering costly recovery procedures.
+As Byzantine Fault Tolerant (BFT) protocols are increasingly adopted for user-facing applications such as payments and smart contracts, it is crucial that they provide low latency.
+To reduce latency, some BFT consensus protocols use a leaderless, speculative, fast path where clients broadcast requests directly to replicas, enabling end-to-end commit latency of two message delays ($2\Delta$).
+However, such a fast path is extremely fragile: concurrent requests can cause replicas to diverge when they receive requests in different orders, triggering costly recovery procedures.

-In this work, we present \prot{}, a leaderless BFT protocol that achieves a near-optimal latency of $2\Delta + \varepsilon$, where $\varepsilon$ indicates a short waiting delay. \prot{} removes the ``no-contention'' condition by utilizing a best-effort sequencing layer based on loosely synchronized clocks and network delay estimates. \prot{} requires $n = 3f + 2p + 1$ replicas to cope with up to $f$ Byzantine nodes.
-The $2p$ extra nodes allow \prot{}'s fast path to proceed even if up to $p$ replicas diverge due to unpredictable network delays.
-When its optimistic conditions do not hold, \prot{} falls back to PBFT-style protocol, guaranteeing safety and liveness under partial synchrony.
-In experiments with wide-area distributed replicas, \prot{} commits requests in less than 75 ms---a 1.2 -- 3.3$\times$ improvement compared to previous protocols---while supporting 19{,}000 requests per second.
+This paper presents Aspen, a leaderless speculative BFT protocol that handles concurrent requests while achieving near-optimal latency of $2\Delta + \epsilon$.
+The $\epsilon$ term is a short waiting delay introduced by Aspen's best effort ordering layer, which uses loosely synchronized clocks and network delay estimates to provide a tentative order.
+To make its fast path even more robust to intermittent divergence, Aspen adds extra replicas ($n = 3f + 2p + 1$) as well as novel recovery mechanisms that allow the system to tolerate divergence while preserving safety and performance.

+In experiments with geo-distributed replicas, Aspen reduces the median latency of requests by $1.1\times$--$3.8\times$ compared to state-of-the-art BFT protocols, while sustaining up to $0.75\times$ the peak throughput of throughput-optimized designs.